 For the commencement services on Friday evening and Sunday morning, the lineup is highly regulated.
 Your marching order will be determined by the degree level within your college.

-As the graduate line marches into the auditorium , ensure you have your name card with you at all times.
+As the graduate line marches into the gymnasium, ensure you have your name card with you at all times.
 Do not take any card but your own.
 Hang on to this card through the commencement service.
 Bring the name card with you when you come up to the platform to be greeted by your dean and the president.
 YOU WILL HAND THIS CARD TO THE READER AT THE PODIUM WHO WILL READ YOUR NAME AND ANY DISTINCTIONS SO DO NOT LOSE IT.

 Follow the marshal assistant’s directions when marching in.
 From here on, everything should flow rather smoothly.
 Enjoy the service.